Yannherve/kops-k8s/README.md

 NB:  We can use this to make it woks as master & nodes by listening the nodes and others: kops export kubecfg $NAME --admin
+First run the command:     source .bashrc     to refresh before running the command on top.